Why visit Palestine?

 Discuss the realities with Palestinians whose lives are blighted by the occupation

 Learn about the impact of Israeli settlements, closures and ID system

 Hear from experts such as the UN, Military Court Watch and the Israeli Committee Against House Demolitions

 Our visits are small, normally around 8-9 but never more than 16.
 They are run by experts, people with years of experience of working on this important issue.

 The usual cost applies is £740, there is a cheaper rate of £690 for young people and a higher rate of £820 if you need a single room.

 The cost will be the price of your plane journey which you book yourself (we usually fly Easy Jet to Tel Aviv) plus the costs of the visit.
 The usual cost applies of £750 (includes all hotels, lunches, and itinerary related transport inside Israel / Palestine).
 There is a cheaper rate of £690 for young people and a higher rate of £820 if you need a single room.

 - Accommodation for the duration of the programme

 - Transportation for the official programme

-- Transportation to and from the airport (at a specific time as advised – at other times it is not covered)
+- Transportation to and from the airport at Tel Aviv (at a specific time as advised – at other times it is not covered)

 - Palestinian and Israeli guides for programme

-- Lunch (around £30 for the week) and dinner (from £15 to £90 for the week depending on choice – street food or restaurant food)
+- Dinner (from £15 to £90 for the week depending on choice – street food or restaurant food)

 - Transportation in the evenings or off-programme (for example, taxis to restaurants)